joseibanezlujan/Covid19/0-Covid-TEST.md

 # Data Extraction and Cleaning

-The data used for the analysis was obtained from [*Our World in Data*](https://ourworldindata.org/covid-deaths), as of November 20, 2022 in the following two tables:
+The data used for the analysis was obtained from [*Our World in Data*](https://ourworldindata.org/covid-deaths), as of November 20, 2022 in the following two tables filtering by european continent.

 * Table "Euro_deaths": cases, deaths, diabetes prevalence, median age, cases and deaths per million, new cases per day.
 * Table "Vacu_euro": Vaccination data, full vaccinated population.